-Home » Recipe Index » Indonesian » Authentic Chicken Rendang From Indonesia
+Home » Recipe Index » Indonesian » Authentic Chicken Rendang Recipe

-Learn how to make Indonesian Chicken Rendang – the slow-cooked dish that is very delicious with a blend of aromatic spices and herbs.
+Here is Indonesian Chicken Rendang recipe – the slow-cooked dish that is very delicious with a blend of aromatic spices and herbs.
 Wait until you taste the tender chicken simmered in creamy coconut milk.
 You’ll be amazed how easy it is to make it in your own kitchen!

 A plate of chicken rendang on white tray and red white cloth.